 Chestnut Sided Warbler

-Browse and/or purchase all the warblers I have been lucky enough to capture on camera HERE.
+Browse and/or purchase all the warblers I have been lucky enough to capture on camera in my galleries HERE.

 Well, for sure it is a flycatcher.
 I am thinking it is the Acadian?
 The flycatcher family is a tough nut to crack.